4th Annual Women’s Creative Writing and Yoga Retreat. Arrive Friday, February 28, leave Saturday, March 8, 2014–8 nights, 9 days.

 Your Workshop Leaders

-Norma Hawthorne has produced arts and educational programs in Oaxaca, Mexico, through Oaxaca Cultural Navigator LLC since 2006.
-She has offered tapestry weaving, natural dyeing, painting, documentary filmmaking, and photography workshops that are attended by participants from throughout the U.S., Canada and from as far as Australia.
-During her 25-year career in higher education, Norma has organized national award-winning continuing education programs for Indiana University, University of Virginia, and George Washington University, and raised more than $23 million for The University of North Carolina School of Nursing.
+Norma Hawthorne produces arts and educational programs in Oaxaca, Mexico, operating as Oaxaca Cultural Navigator LLC since 2006.
+She offers textile and fiber arts, tapestry weaving, natural dyeing, creative writing, and photography workshops that people throughout the world attend.
+During her 30-year university career, Norma organized national award-winning programs for Indiana University, University of Virginia, and George Washington University.
+Before she retired, Norma raised more than $23 million for The University of North Carolina School of Nursing.
 She holds the B.A. from California State University at Northridge and the M.S. from the University of Notre Dame.

 Preliminary Workshop Outline

-- Tuesday, March 12-Thursday, March 14, yoga, writing, open time, individual consultations
+- Tuesday, March 4, yoga, writing, cooking class option, consultations

 Lodging/Accommodations and Cost